Azure/azureml-examples/tutorials/using-xgboost/README.md

+---
+page_type: sample
+languages:
+- python
+- azurecli
+products:
+- azure-machine-learning
+description: Learn how to use [XGBoost](https://github.com/dmlc/xgboost) with Azure ML.
+---

 # XGBoost

-description: learn how to use [XGBoost](https://github.com/dmlc/xgboost) on Azure

 This tutorial demonstrates how to run XGBoost on Azure through a series of Python notebooks to demonstrate how a project might develop.
 This tutorial leverages the [Microsoft Kaggle Malware](https://kaggle.com/c/microsoft-malware-prediction), repartitioned and hosted in Azure Blob.